-This is a Rocking stool.
-It was manufactured by Knoll Inc..
+This is a stool.
+It was designed by Isamu Noguchi and manufactured by Knoll Inc..
 It is dated 1954 and we acquired it in 2016.
-Its medium is birch, chrome-plated steel rods.
+Its medium is birch, chrome-plated steel.
 It is a part of the Product Design and Decorative Arts department.

 Designed at the height of the Atomic Age, Noguchi’s Model 86T Rocking Stool embodies the minimalism and rationalism of postwar design.
 Noguchi was born in Los Angeles but lived in Japan until he moved to Indiana at the age of thirteen.
 After leaving his pre-med studies at Columbia University to pursue sculpture, he went to work in Constantin Brancusi’s Paris studio between 1927 and 1929, exploring abstraction and modernism in his work.
 Travel played a key role in Noguchi’s work throughout his life, and this stool, in particular, was conceived in 1951 upon the designer’s return from Japan.
 Originally intended to be realized in polyurethane, the manufacturer Hans Knoll encouraged Noguchi to create the piece “in some sort of wire, à la Bertoia.”
 At the time of this suggestion, Knoll was in the process of bringing Harry Bertoia’s wire chair to market, and likely wanted Noguchi’s stool to compliment the Italian designer’s piece.
 To that end, Knoll also asked Noguchi to adapt the stool into a table, resulting in the Cyclone dining table, in continuous production since 1957.
 The wood and wire stools, however, were only produced for five years, and stand out from the designer’s oeuvre because he only rarely used wire in his furniture designs.
 The basic form of the stool with its rods and discs recall atomic structure, a motif very much on the minds of mid-century designers.
 This is likely especially true for Noguchi who, as a Japanese-American, was deeply impacted by the racial tension in America during World War II and the deployment of atomic bombs in Nagasaki and Hiroshima.
 The stool is an interesting example of Noguchi’s industrial design, one which at once conjures the optimism of atomic technology while also acknowledging its drastic and dark impact on the modern world.